-DOT is a voluntary, companywide effort that encourages employees to commit to regular, measurable actions (DOTs) that are good for themselves, their communities and/or the company.
+DOT is a voluntary, company-wide effort that encourages employees to commit to regular, measurable actions (DOTs) that are good for themselves, their communities and/or the company.
 DOT personalizes sustainability and makes it relevant and meaningful to each employee.
-Employees’ DOTs range from saving water and volunteering to compelling their offices to use less paper.
+Employees’ DOT activities range from reducing water use and volunteering to encouraging peers in their office to use less paper.

 - Increase employees’ understanding of our commitment to social and environmental good.

 - Create a simple way to involve interested employees in citizenship and sustainability efforts.

 Since DOT launched in May 2011 through the end of 4Q 2016, more than 45,000 employees in 40 countries have voluntarily chosen and tracked more than 81,000 DOTs on the DOTspot Impact Calculator website.
 Additionally, employees have formed more than 1,500 DOT teams to create larger impacts by sharing similar passions.